Skip to main content

 Idebenone (Raxone)

-A medication used for Leber hereditary optic neuropathy that may help preserve or restore vision when started early.
+A medication used for Leber hereditary optic neuropathy that may help some patients, especially when started early, but vision recovery is not predictable.

 Idebenone (brand name Raxone) is a synthetic analogue of coenzyme Q10 used to treat Leber hereditary optic neuropathy (LHON).
-It may help preserve vision or promote recovery when started early in the disease course.
+It may help some patients, especially when started early in selected LHON cases, but vision restoration is not predictable.

 Key Takeaways